keghub/breakAway/SQL/README.md

-##To set up the database needed to run Breakaway Pure
+## Datebase setup to run Breakaway Pure

 _IMPORTANT, prior to setting up the database, breakaway needs to be set up in IIS_